twilio/voice-quickstart-android/README.md

 1. **Upgrade your Android app to use FCM**.
 When calling `Voice.register(Context context, String accessToken, String fcmToken, RegistrationListener listener)` you must provide an FCM token.
 Registering with a GCM token will not work.
 Review this app to see how to integrate FCM in your own Android app.

+## Emulator Support

+The SDK supports using emulators except in the following known cases:

+1. Emulators with API 22 or lower have bad audio emulation, the sound is generally inaudible
+2. Emulators must have Google Play services support to use FCM to receive call invites
+3. Running on x86 API 25 emulators results in application crashes

+In general we advise using a real device when doing development with our SDK since real-time audio is a performance oriented operation.

 ## Reducing APK Size